Help Bring the Children back to Mr. Munn's Schoolhouse through Restoration and Preservation

 Letters from relatives, a grandmother's diary, photos and videos, and other material collected over the years provide vital and unique information about a life or the history of a family.
 These can be important to individuals.
 But they may also be important to our Oxford.
 Whether or not members of a local family attained a degree of fame, they have contributed to the heritage of a certain place and time.

 The Oxford Historical Society collects archives of Oxford residents and organizations.
 The Society may agree to receive the actual documents and photos or the Society may borrow them to be copied and returned to the owners.
-When you donate or loan personal, family or organization papers to the Oxford Historical Society, they become a part of Oxford's - and America's - collective memory,
+When you donate or loan personal, family or organization papers to the Oxford Historical Society, they become a part of Oxford's - and America's - collective memory.

 Persons with old photos or documents relating to the people of Oxford, are invited to call Historical Society historian Nancy Farnum (203-888-0230) to arrange a review of the material and determine how to preserve them for future generations.